Ad software company Viant valued at $2.5 billion in Nasdaq debut

 Founded in 1998 by brothers Tim, Chris and Russ Vanderhook, Viant offers a cloud-based platform that allows ad buyers to plan, create, execute and measure their digital advertising investments.

-“For us, it was really seizing on this transition that’s happening within digital advertising, a move away from cookies or device tracking, more towards people-based,” Chief Operating Officer Tim Vanderhook told Reuters.
+“For us, it was really seizing on this transition that’s happening within digital advertising, a move away from cookies or device tracking, more towards people-based,” Chief Operating Officer Chris Vanderhook told Reuters.

 People-based marketing uses an individual’s identifiable information, such as an e-mail address, to track their activity across devices and browsers and it has proved to be more effective than cookie-based marketing.

-Chief Executive Officer Chris Vanderhook said marketers are selecting people-based platforms for their advertising needs.
+Chief Executive Officer Tim Vanderhook said marketers are selecting people-based platforms for their advertising needs.

 BofA Securities and UBS Investment Bank were the lead underwriters for Viant’s offering.